-USCG, STCW & MCA Approved Maritime Training for Seafarers and Marine Pilots in Fort Lauderdale
+USCG, STCW & MCA Approved Maritime Firefighting, Safety, Navigation Training for Firefighters, Seafarers, Marine Crew and Pilots in Fort Lauderdale

 Open Enrollment Courses

 - MSA Advanced Firefighting (4 days): Meeting STCW-95 requirements, this advanced course is designed to provide the knowledge and skills needed to develop a realistic fire prevention program.

 - USCG Advanced Firefighting (4 days): The Advanced USCG Firefighting course covers the four core components as required under the USCGNVIC 09-14 and 46 CFR 11.303 standards satisfying the USCG requirement or license upgrade and renewal.

 - Advanced Firefighting Revalidation - USCG (1 day): Meeting the STCW code, table A-VI/3 and satisfying the USCGrequirement (46 CFR Part 10) for license upgrade and renewal, the advanced firefighting revalidation course covers the required proficiencies under the STCW 2010 standards and USCG regulations.

 - Advanced Firefighting Updating - MCA (4 Hours): Meeting the STCW code, table A-VI/3 and satisfying the MCA requirements, the MCA advance firefighting Updating Course covers the required proficiencies under the STCW 2010 standards and MCA regulations.

 - Basic Firefighting - STCW/USCG (2 days): The basic marine firefighting course covers the requirements of the Standards of Training, Certification, and Watchkeeping (STCW) as amended 2010 standards and USCGregulations.